edprince/dissertation/chapters/methodology.md

  * Simulate heavy workload
  * Functional

+In order to comprehensively test the technologies being analysed, a testbed application was required.
+For the purposes of this project, realtime chatting application was created - an application with genuine purpose and functionality - requirements of the application.

 Initially, the application was built with React, and later re-written several times using different front-end frameworks.
-Using bundlers meant it could be written in ES2015, but compiled to ES5 to run on older browsers.
+Using bundlers meant it could be written in ES2015, but compiled to ES5 to run on older browsers - another system requirement.
 The app utilises Socket.io to communicate with a Node.js server also running Socket.io.
-On top of this, the appmakes use of several other libraries, such as Bootstrap, Moment, JQuery and Faker, giving a partially realistic build to the application.
+On top of this, the app utilises several other libraries, such as Bootstrap, Moment, JQuery and Faker, giving a partially realistic build to the application.
 To simulate heavy workload, a factorial function was created, and called upon initialisation with an input of 1000.
 This gave the application a significant amount of work to do.

 ## Case Study One: Effect of Bundlers on Performance

-Case study 1 analyses the performance differences between two popular bundlers - Webpack and Rollup.
+Case study 1 analyses the performance comparison between two popular bundlers - Webpack and Rollup.
 These bundlers are
-being tested using the testbed application to ensure consistency across all other parameters other than the bundler itself.
+being tested using the testbed application with each framework to ensure consistency across all other parameters other than the bundler itself.

 ### Bundlers

-To adhere to good programming conventions, developers tend to build applications out of many modules, but this raises more issues.
-To import a JavaScript file in HTML, you use a tag like so:
+Adhering to modern programming conventions, developers tend to build applications out of many modules, but from a performance perspective - this has its own issues.
+To import a JavaScript file in HTML, a tag is used like so:

 ```HTML
 <script src="/path/to/file.js"></script>